fofajardo/tagalog-spellcheck-dictionary/README.md

 # Tagalog Spellchecker
 A Tagalog Spellchecker (tl) for Pale Moon, Firefox, Thunderbird, and SeaMonkey.
-Dictionary and affixes file were made by Ramil Sagum, Kevin P. Scannell, and Jan Michael Alonzo.
+Wordlist and affixes file were made by Ramil Sagum, Kevin P. Scannell, and Jan Michael Alonzo.

 To enable, right-click in a multi-line text box, select "Languages", then "Tagalog".